Saturday, August 20, 2022

 Like most co-ops, DAS is run by volunteer members who conduct community outreach to the neighborhood and also to local schools.
 They teach inexpensive art and music classes for burgeoning creatives.
 They have helped the homeless find a roof or a place of refuge.
 They beautify alleyways with mural painting events.
 When you understand how they actually work, art gallery coops are not a quick fix.
 They take time and can be complicated, often convoluted, undertakings.
 But, work they do.

-I admit a personal bias toward the Denver Art Society since my band MOOSGH was born there, and our studio is based at DAS.
-It’s true there is still some theft, nearby homelessness, and other problems.
-But there is no doubt, from what the DAS founders describe, that this neighborhood is a far better place today than a decade ago.
-Police crime stats show the DAS neighborhood has a crime rate four times less than the nearby CBD or the adjacent Capitol Hill neighborhood.
+I admit a personal bias toward the Denver Art Society since my band MOOSGH was born there, our recording studio is based at DAS.
+There is still some theft, homelessness, and a few other problems in the area.
+But there is no doubt, from what the DAS founders and former residents describe, that this neighborhood is a FAR better place today than a decade ago.
+Police crime stats show the DAS neighborhood has a crime rate four times lower than the nearby CBD or the adjacent Capitol Hill neighborhood.

-As Jacobs taught us many years ago, when people love a place, they end up looking after it.
+As Jane Jacobs taught us many years ago, when people love a place, they end up looking after it.
 Co-ops help nurture that process.
+DAS has been doing that for years.

 Nearby cultural center across from DAS.
 Cultural activities can